8x Maastricht squares with terraces

 Eetcafé Minckelers

-Named after the inventor of the light gas lamp, the over 400-year-old monumental building on the market square houses eetcafé Minckelers.
-More about Eetcafé Minckelers
+Named after the inventor of the gas lamp, the over 400-year-old monumental building on the market square houses the eetcafé Minckelers.
+More info on Eetcafé Minckelers

 -